r-kish/Mega-Millions-Analysis/README.md

 It is evident that the presence of the Megaball multiplier as an option that costs $2 rather than the base $1 game, is highly profitable as opposed to if the Mega Millions were to only offer $1 tickets without the Megaball multiplier.
 The lottery would be making a lot less on ticket revenue had they left out the Megaball multiplier.

 ### The Effect of the Jackpot Amount on Ticket Sales (Jackpot Amount vs. Ticket Sales)
+Below is the distribution of the various Jackpot Amounts vs. corresponding Ticket Sales.
+The intersection of both linear regression lines is at the point where the jackpot = $150 million.
+This amount will be the point used to analyze how ticket sales change based on jackpot amount.
+- Green linear regression line is when the jackpot was >$150 million
+- Red linear regression line is when the jackpost was <$150 million

 ![JackpotVTickets](https://github.com/r-kish/Mega-Millions-Analysis/blob/main/images/JackpotVsTickets.png)

+The jackpot amount has a clear effect on the amount of ticket sales made during one round of the Mega Millions lottery.
+In fact, as the jackpot increases, the rate of ticket sales increases (see green regression line after $150 million jackpot).

+This analysis can be further applied to multiple years of data in order to support a predictive model.
+Such a predictive model could use upcoming jackpot amounts to predict the amount of ticket sales.
+The more data sampled, the more accurate the predictive model would become.